Endava-Sofia/fe-code-guidelines/guidelines/react.md

 useUserData.js, useLocalStorage.ts
 ```

-### Component Names and Custom Hooks Should Be The Same as the File Names
+### Component names and custom hooks should be the same as the file names

 That way it becomes immediately clear to anyone looking at the file structure what components they can expect to find in which files.
 It improves searchability within the codebase.
 Promotes consistency and aids in debugging, as stack traces will reference the component name, which, if it matches the filename, makes tracing the source of errors more straightforward.